pkirti33/axiom/README.md

 6. `java axiom/SolvingDuplicates` to run the script

 ## R Code Files
 Analysis of data completed in R. Contains code for alpha diversity, beta diversity, and two versions of a heatmap.
+This code is NOT final.